-Police shoot, kill man armed with knife in Cheney
+Police shoot, kill man with knife in Cheney

 The officers who opened fire have been placed on administrative leave, as is standard in officer-involved shootings.

-CHENEY, Spokane County — Authorities say three police officers shot and killed a man with a knife who advanced on them in the parking lot of a grocery store in Cheney.
+CHENEY, Wash.
+(AP) — Authorities say three police officers shot and killed a man with a knife who advanced on them in the parking lot of a grocery store in Cheney.

-The Cheney Police Department says the officers responded, along with Eastern Washington University police, to a report of a disorderly man at Mitchell’s Harvest Foods at about 11:40 p.m.
+The Cheney Police Department says the officers responded, along with Eastern Washington University police, to a report of a disorderly man Mitchell’s Harvest Foods at about 11:40 p.m.
 Monday.
 Investigators said the man failed to follow commands and moved toward the officers.

-Police immediately provided treatment, but the man was pronounced dead at the scene.
+Police immediately provided treatment but the man was pronounced dead at the scene.
 No one else was injured.

 Officials did not immediately release any details about the man’s identity.